murisimov/wormhole-tracker/README.md

 ---
 - Download or clone this repository, enter the repository directory and run `bash deploy.sh`.
 It will:
     - Create user for the application to run, with home directory at `/home/wormhole-tracker`.
-There you can find the application log.
     - Create directory `.envs/` inside new user's home directory
     - Install `virtualenv` if it is not installed
     - Create virtual environment for the application
-    - Install application itself
+    - Install the application itself
-    - Copy configuration template
+    - Copy the configuration template
-    - Install application daemon to the `/etc/init.d/wormhole-tracker-daemon` and start it on behalf new user
+    - Install the application daemon to the `/etc/init.d/wormhole-tracker-daemon` and start it on behalf new user
 - If you want to change any of those things just check out variables at the top of `deploy.sh`.
 - In the end new user's home dir will look like this:
 ```
 /home/
     wormhole-tracker/
+        .envs/wormhole-tracker/...  # virtual environment
         wormhole-tracker.conf       # Configuration file
         wormhole-tracker-daemon     # Daemon file
         wormhole-tracker.log        # Application log
         wormhole-tracker.pid        # Daemon's process file
 ```
 - Feel free to re-run the deploy script to re-deploy the application, it won't touch the configuration.